Playa Vicente

+History

+The prehispanic state of Guaspaltepec was located in the vicinity of Playa Vicente.

+Playa Vicente was declared a city by decree on January 14th, 1930 and its name changed to Venustiano Carranza, after the revolutionary leader.
+The former name of Playa Vicente was reinstituted by decree on December 14th, 1937.

 Geography

 The municipality of Playa Vicente is delimited to the north by José Azueta and Isla, to the east by Juan Rodríguez Clara and to the south and west by Oaxaca State.
 Playa Vicente is watered by the rivers La Lana and Playa Vicente.

 The weather in Playa Vicente is warm and wet all year with rains in summer and autumn.

-Population

-The Playa Vicente people has very ancient origins, it was in its surrounding areas in Huaspala's settlement, Acuezpal's important city existed tepec.
-For Decree of January 14, 1930, the Playa Vicente people rises up to category of Villa, with Venustiano Carranza's denomination; in 1937 for Decree of December 14 Vicente returns the beach denomination.

 Agriculture

 It produces principally maize, beans, orange fruit, coffee and mango.